DeepFL/DeepFaultLocalization/README.md

 Then go to the destination directory:

 ```
-cd home/DeepFaultLocalization
+cd DeepFaultLocalization
 ```

+In the directory, we provide a prepared result directory `./paperResult` to avoid time-consuming training.

 The command to run DeepFL for each version is as follows:

 ```
-$ git pull
+$git pull
 ```

 ```
 $python main.py . /result $subject $version $model $tech $loss $epoch $dump_step
 ```
 Each parameter can be explained as follows:
-1. First argument: `. ` : The absolute path of the parent directory including all datasets, for example, if the dataset is DeepFL, its directory can be /home/DeepLearningData/DeepFL ("/home/DeepLearningData/" is created by users, and "DeepFL" is put into it)
+1. First argument: `. ` : The absolute path of the parent directory including all datasets,
 2. Second argument: `/result` :  The directory of the results.
 It should be noted that this argument cannot be changed to `/prepared_result`, which will overwrite our prepared result.
 3. $subject: The subject name, which can be *Time*, *Chart*, *Lang*, *Math*, *Mockito* or *Closure*.
 4. $version: The version number of the subject.
 Note that, the maximum numbers of subjects above are 27, 26, 65, 106, 38, 133, respectively.